nypl-spacetime/building-inspector/README.md

 `python ingestor_config_builder.py /path/to/folder/with/geotiffs`

-It creates a config file in the application root folder with the name `config-ingest-FOLDERNAME` where `FOLDERNAME` is the name of the folder where the GeoTIFFs were found.
+It creates a config file in the application root folder with the name `config-ingest-layerFOLDERNAME` where `FOLDERNAME` is the name of the folder where the GeoTIFFs were found.
 In NYPL, the `FOLDERNAME` is the same as the `LAYERID`.

 #### Single sheet data ingest